-These water projects have low priority water rights, which were acquired starting only in the 1920s and 1930s.
-Their rights are considered "junior" to more "senior" rights held by many irrigation and water districts in the Central Valley as well as rights held by the City and County of San Francisco, Pacific Gas & Electric Company, Southern California Edison Corporation, and East Bay Municipal Utilities District (which supplies Mokelumne River water to Alameda and Contra Costa counties).
+Further, these water projects have low priority water rights.
+They were acquired starting in the 1920s and 1930s, and are thus considered "junior" to more "senior" rights held by many irrigation and water districts in the Central Valley, the City and County of San Francisco, Pacific Gas & Electric Company, Southern California Edison Corporation, and the East Bay Municipal Utilities District (which supplies Mokelumne River water to Alameda and Contra Costa counties).

-Originally conceived by state engineers, the US Bureau of Reclamation took over construction of the Central Valley Project.
-The Bureau claims this profile of the project:
+Originally conceived by state engineers, the U.S. Bureau of Reclamation later took over construction of the Central Valley Project.
+The Bureau maintains the following profile of the CVP:

-The California State Water Project was approved by the legislature in 1959 and bonds for its construction narrowly approved by California voters in November 1960 (Proposition 1).
-The California Department of Water Resources claims this profile for the State Water Project:
+The California State Water Project was approved by the legislature in 1959 and bonds for its construction were narrowly approved by California voters in November 1960 (Proposition 1).
+The California Department of Water Resources maintains this profile for the State Water Project:

-The Department of Water Resources still claims the overall "Table A amounts" of the State Water Project contractors total 4.23 million acre-feet per year.
-The project has never in its history delivered that much water, and has delivered no more than about 3.7 million acre-feet in its peak years of 2005 and 2006.
-During recent drier years, the State Water Project delivered about 2.98 million acre-feet in 2007 and 1.96 million acre-feet in 2008, the most recent years for which data were available.
+The Department of Water Resources claims the overall "Table A amounts" of the State Water Project contractors total 4.23 million acre-feet of water per year, but the project has never delivered that much water at any time in its history; in fact, during the peak years of 2005 and 2006, it delivered no more than about 3.7 million acre-feet.
+Deliveries dropped dramatically in subsequent – and drier -- years.
+In 2007 the SWP delivered about 2.98 million acre-feet, and it delivered 1.96 million acre-feet in 2008.